secretstartups/handbook/content/handbook/company/pricing.md

 1. [Scope and size](#value-capture) don't work.
 1. Pricing based on maturity is strange, because organizations at the beginning of their journey should pay the most, since in a greenfield you benefit the most quickly and extensively from GitLab.

-More detail about this in Sid's presentations about Buyer-Based-Open-Core at the [Open Source Leadership Summit in 2019](/blog/2019/04/03/five-ways-resist-service-wrapping-buyer-based-open-core/){:data-ga-name="leadership summit"}{:data-ga-location="body"} and at [Heavybit](https://www.heavybit.com/library/video/commercial-open-source-business-strategies/).
+More detail about this in Sid's presentations about Buyer-Based-Open-Core at the [Open Source Leadership Summit in 2019](https://about.gitlab.com/blog/2019/04/03/five-ways-resist-service-wrapping-buyer-based-open-core/) and at [Heavybit](https://www.heavybit.com/library/video/commercial-open-source-business-strategies/).

-Also see [fork and commoditize](https://about.gitlab.com/handbook/leadership/mitigating-concerns/#fork-and-commoditize){:data-ga-name="fork and commoditize"}{:data-ga-location="body"} in the list of our concerns.
+Also see [fork and commoditize](https://about.gitlab.com/handbook/leadership/mitigating-concerns/#fork-and-commoditize) in the list of our concerns.

 ### Example template for customer response

 **A customer asked why merge request approvals were not included in free:**

 > Thanks for asking.
 We think that managers are more likely to care about merge requests approvals than individual contributors.
 That doesn't mean that individual contributors don't care about them.
 And it doesn't mean that in all cases managers care more, just in most cases.
-For more information please see our Buyer Based Open Core model: [/company/pricing/#buyer-based-open-core](/company/pricing/#buyer-based-open-core){:data-ga-name="buyer based open core"}{:data-ga-location="body"}.
+For more information please see our Buyer Based Open Core model: [#buyer-based-open-core](#buyer-based-open-core).

 ### Below is a video of the CEO talking about monetizing open source with co-founders from Infracost.io

-<iframe width="560" height="315" src="https://www.youtube.com/embed/UbMkw6GD7TQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+{{< youtube "UbMkw6GD7TQ" >}}

 ## If a feature can be moved down do it quickly

 We should not hesitate to open source features.
 When we put a feature into too high of a tier we should move it quickly because not having it in all tiers limits who can use the feature and this hurts:

 1. Getting more users: having the product sell itself makes us much more efficient, for it to sell itself it has to get used, more open source features can increase the popularity of GitLab compared to rival offerings.
-1. Getting more [stages per user](https://about.gitlab.com/handbook/product/performance-indicators/#stages-per-user-spu){:data-ga-name="stages per user"}{:data-ga-location="body"}: if an open source feature gets a user to adopt a new stage this increases the value one user gets from GitLab greatly since the [single application](https://about.gitlab.com/handbook/product/single-application/){:data-ga-name="single application"}{:data-ga-location="body"} benefits grow exponentially is you adopt more stages.
+1. Getting more [stages per user](https://about.gitlab.com/handbook/product/performance-indicators/#stages-per-user-spu): if an open source feature gets a user to adopt a new stage this increases the value one user gets from GitLab greatly since the [single application](https://about.gitlab.com/handbook/product/single-application/) benefits grow exponentially is you adopt more stages.
 1. Getting more open source contributions to improve the feature: since the number of contributions grows with the number of users.
 1. Increase demand for paid features on top of what you open source: When you move a feature down this increases the usage of the specific feature, for example our service desk functionality.
 When a feature is popular this creates more demand for paid features that we can add later like custom templates for service desks.